jcosmo/scoutmgr/README.md

-Myproject - My project description
+Scoutmgr - My project description
 ==================================

-What is Myproject
+What is Scoutmgr
 --------------

-Myproject is a template project that demonstrates a typical project setup.
+Scoutmgr is a template project that demonstrates a typical project setup.

 How-to Build
 ------------

-Myproject uses [Apache Buildr](http://buildr.apache.org) to build the project which is a ruby based build tool.
+Scoutmgr uses [Apache Buildr](http://buildr.apache.org) to build the project which is a ruby based build tool.
 The easiest way to build the project is to use [rbenv](https://github.com/sstephenson/rbenv) to manage the ruby version and [bundler](http://gembundler.com/) to manage the gem dependencies for buildr.

 Under OSX with [Homebrew](http://mxcl.github.com/homebrew/) installed you can install ruby via;